keenode/silvvr/README.md

 * Includes **Bourbon and Neat** -- http://bourbon.io/

 ## Requirements
-You will need **NodeJS 5.0 or greater** -- http://nodejs.org/ for **silvvr** to operate.
+**NodeJS 5.5 or greater is recommended** -- http://nodejs.org/ for **silvvr** to operate.
 It is preferable that you install NodeJS via Homebrew -- http://brew.sh/

 ## Install
 To install **silvvr**, simply clone this repo and create your own repo instance.